-Some also say that the name Cherry River comes from the fact that wild cherry trees grow on the banks of the river of the same name.
-Others claim that the name comes from the colour of the river water, which is said to be cherry red in springtime.
+Some claim that the name Cherry River comes from the fact that wild cherry trees grow on the banks of the river of the same name.
+Others claim that the name comes from the color of the river water which would have been cherry red in the spring...

 Eastern Townships, Orford and Cherry River

-Mount-Orford National Park
+Mont-Orford National Park

 At the end of the 1920s, Dr. George A. Bowen, former mayor of Magog, wanted to make Mount Orford a protected park.
 He will work for nearly 20 years to promote the tourist attraction of the place to rally influential economic players to his project.
 1938, will constitute for this visionary a victory, since the provincial government will establish the Mont-Orford Provincial Park.
 Twenty-seven municipalities in the region will be involved in fundraising for the acquisition of the land, a process that will take nearly four years.
 It is during this period that the road will be traced that will join the village of Cherry River and the magnificent Mount Orford.